Personal Injury Lawyer Bridgeport, CT

-While victims can suffer many types of losses due to their injuries, medical expenses especially have one of the most significant financial impacts.
-The cost of medical treatments is sky-high and even if a person is fortunate enough to have health insurance, they can still be overwhelmed with deductibles, co-pays, and treatments and/or medications not covered.
+Accident victims often experience various types of losses due to their injuries, with medical expenses frequently having the most significant financial impact.
+The cost of medical treatments can be overwhelming, and even individuals with health insurance may struggle with deductibles, co-pays, and uncovered treatments or medications.

-Fortunately, Connecticut law enables accident victims to pursue personal injury lawsuits against those parties responsible for their injuries and subsequent losses.
-A Bridgeport, CT personal injury attorney can evaluate your claim and determine what type of compensation you may be entitled to.
+Thankfully, Connecticut law allows accident victims to pursue personal injury lawsuits against those responsible for their injuries and related losses.
+Our experienced Bridgeport, CT personal injury attorneys can evaluate your claim and determine the compensation you may be entitled to receive.

-- Emergency care: This includes any ambulance or other emergency transportation the victim required from the accident scene to medical facilities.
-It also includes any treatment the victim received in the emergency room.
+This encompasses any ambulance or other emergency transportation needed from the accident scene to medical facilities, as well as any treatment received in the emergency room.

-- Hospitalizations: If the victim’s injuries are serious enough for them to be admitted to the hospital, this can be included in their lawsuit.
-It also includes any future hospitalizations that may be required for injury treatment.
+If our client’s injuries warrant hospital admission, this can be included in their lawsuit.
+It also covers any future hospitalizations required for injury treatment.

-- Surgery: If the victim requires surgery following the accident or at any time in the future, they should be compensated by the at-fault party.
+If our client requires surgery following the accident or at any time in the future, they should be compensated by the at-fault party.

-- Rehabilitation services: Serious to severe injures often require stays at rehabilitation centers.
-These stays, as well as any outpatient physical and/or occupational therapy is also covered.
+Serious to severe injuries often necessitate stays at rehabilitation centers.
+These stays, as well as any outpatient physical and/or occupational therapy, are also covered.

-- Medications: Any medication, including both prescription and over-the-counter drugs, that are prescribed by a victim’s doctor should all be covered in a personal injury lawsuit.
+Any prescribed medication, including both prescription and over-the-counter drugs, should be covered in a personal injury lawsuit.

-- Medical devices: Any devices the victim needs – such as wheelchairs, crutches, walkers, or canes – should be compensated.
-If the victim has suffered an amputation from the accident, all prosthetics are also covered.
+Any necessary devices, such as wheelchairs, crutches, walkers, or canes, should be compensated.
+If our client has suffered an amputation due to the accident, all prosthetics are also covered.

-- Transportation costs: Any costs that a victim incurs in order to get to and from their appointments for medical care for their injuries are also economic damages that they are entitled to be compensated for.
+Any costs incurred by our clients to attend their medical appointments for their injuries are economic damages they are entitled to be compensated for.

-Victims should also be aware that it is not just their past medical expenses that are covered in a personal injury lawsuit.
-If the injuries you suffered will require long-term or life-long medical care, your Bridgeport, CT personal injury attorney will make sure that those projected costs are also included in any settlement agreement or in any award request should the case end up going to trial.
+Our clients should be aware that not only past medical expenses are covered in a personal injury lawsuit.
+If the injuries sustained necessitate long-term or life-long medical care, our Bridgeport, CT personal injury attorneys will ensure that these projected costs are included in any settlement agreement or award request if the case proceeds to trial.